Knock Off (film): Plot

 That night, before they arrive at the warehouse, a truck bursts out.
 Marcus gets on top of it and when it ultimately crashes they find it full of tiny discs.
 Tommy's boss, Harry Johansson determines they are powerful "nanobombs" at their base inside a Buddha statue.
 Believing Eddie to be in on it, they go to see him.
 Eddie fingers Skinny as the counterfeiter; he found out they had bombs in the merchandise and tried to have it dumped in the ocean before the Russians found them.
 He opens a safe to give them proof, but it explodes, killing him.
 Tommy and Marcus have to fight their way out of the building.
 Tommy obtains security footage on the way out.

-Marcus kidnaps Skinny and takes him back to the CIA base in the Buddha.
+Marcus kidnaps Skinny at his workplace and takes him back to the CIA base in the Buddha.
 There, the security footage reveals Karen was in the warehouse just before they were.
 At the office, she handcuffs Tommy and prepares to question him.
 After Marcus leaves, the Buddha explodes, and Marcus races to the office to save Tommy.
-After a fight, she reveals she's CIA as well, and the three team up.
+After a fight, she reveals she is CIA as well, and the three team up.
 While Marcus changes, the Russians kidnap Karen and Tommy, and Marcus finds a bomb detector in Karen's things.
 He realizes the jean studs are the nanobombs and checks the computer for the shipping manifest.
-He and the Hong Kong detective from the opening scene race to the cargo ship where Karen and Tommy are being held.
+He and the Hong Kong detective race to the cargo ship where Karen and Tommy are being held.

+Harry boards the ship and shoots dead a couple of Russian agents.
 Tommy is relieved to see Harry on board, but Harry reveals he is a double agent intending to ransom companies for not detonating the nanobombs they have been secretly planting in manufactured goods all over the world.
-Marcus and the detective board the barge and fight through all of the Russians, eventually escaping just before Harry detonates it.
-Karen plants a handful of the nanobombs on Harry's boat as well, which explodes.
+Marcus and the detective board the ship and fight through the remaining Russians, eventually escaping just before Harry detonates it.
+Karen plants a handful of nanobombs on Harry's boat as well, which explodes.
 They find the detonator in the water and take it.